 Create a Packaging Process with a Scanning and Labeling System

 The majority of your products will be damaged regardless of how quickly it gets to your warehouse if it is not wrapped properly for transportation.
 The quality of the packaging used for your inventory is one factor to consider when choosing a supplier for your company, some even provide custom packaging services.
 There needs to be a proper scanning and labeling process in place to ensure that the right products are packaged and in the appropriate manner.
 You can read more about shipping labels.

-Challenges of First Mile Delivery
+Challenges of First Mile Delivery in 2023

 Lack of Visibility

 Poor visibility is a major challenge of first mile logistics that ultimately impacts not just mid-mile operations but also last-mile processes along with the experience of the end-buyer.
 Poor handling, en-route delays and ineffective tracking of freight movement from a warehouse to a hub, among other things are important impact areas of poor visibility.